antmicro/kenning/README.md

 * `optimizers` - provides implementations for compilers and optimizers for deep learning models,
 * `runtimes` - provides implementations of runtime on target devices,
 * `interfaces` - provides interface classes to group related methods used in Kenning `core` classes,
-* `runtimeprotocols` - provides implementations for communication protocols between host and tested target,
+* `protocols` - provides implementations for communication protocols between host and tested target,
 * `dataproviders` - provides implementations for reading input data from various sources, such as camera, directories or TCP connections,
 * `outputcollectors` - provides implementations for processing outputs from models, i.e. saving results to file, or displaying predictions on screen.
 * `onnxconverters` - provides ONNX conversions for a given framework along with a list of models to test the conversion on,